 Government and university leaders face unprecedented challenges in the wake of the global COVID-19 pandemic.
-Unanticipated expenses, diminished revenue sources, and increased demand for enhanced public health and safety services have forced leaders to rethink service delivery, organizational structures, information systems, and financial management.
+Unanticipated expenses, diminished revenue sources, increased demand for enhanced public safety and public health services have forced leaders to rethink service delivery, organizational structures, information systems, and financial management.
 The need for transformation coupled with public demand for transparency adds to the pressure to move carefully and with purpose.

-We work with governments, universities, and other not-for-profit agencies to drive efficiency, yielding improved quality services while saving precious budget dollars.
-Our professionals bring the unique experience of having served in government as well as advising governments.
-Our service offering ranges from performance improvement to crisis management.
-We have a proven track record of effecting lasting and transformative change in most of the largest municipal fiscal crises of the last ten years.
-Our analysis is fact-driven, economically based, and nonpartisan.
-We counsel our clients on the implications of policy choices and advise on how to mitigate any associated “headline risks” that accompany policy changes, including providing public testimony to validate our clients’ initiatives.
+We work with governments, universities, and not-for-profit agencies to drive efficiency, yielding improved quality services while saving precious budget dollars.
+Our professionals bring financial and planning expertise and offer unique experience, having advised and served in governments.
+Our service offerings range from performance improvement to crisis management, providing innovative approaches to public safety risk management, pension reform, and general operations.
+We have a proven track record over the past ten years effecting lasting, transformative change in most of the largest municipal fiscal crises, and our analysis is fact-driven, economically based, and nonpartisan.
+We advise our clients on policy implications and how to mitigate “headline risks” that accompany policy changes, including providing public testimony to validate our clients’ initiatives.

 In higher education, failure to shape strategy around core brand and purpose can negatively impact a school’s long-term sustainability.